google/asylo/asylo/examples/grpc_server/README.md

 The enclave requires the following additional targets:

-*   An `asylo_proto_library` target that contains the extensions to the enclave proto definitions.
+*   A `proto_library` target that contains the extensions to the enclave proto definitions.
 *   A `cc_proto_library` target that contains the C++ language specific extension to the enclave proto definitions.
 *   A `sim_enclave` target that contains the actual enclave.
 This enclave is